github/training-kit/workbooks/github-intermediate.md

 ---
 layout: workbook
-title: GitHub Intermediate Workbook • Leveraging Git and GitHub from the command line
+title: GitHub Intermediate Workbook
-description: A student and teacher outline to the GitHub Advanced class.
+description: This student and teacher workbook will be your companion to the GitHub Intermediate class taught by the [GitHub Training Team](http://training.github.com/) and other educational groups.
+In this course, you'll learn how to extensively leverage Git and GitHub from the command line.
 ---